JPSC-PDRC-KEIO/jpscdocs_en/married/rspndnt_occupation.rst

 .. _work-in-the-same-company-respondent:

-Did you work one year ago (at the end of Septmber last year) in the same company or organization where you work now?
+Did you work one year ago (at the end of september last year) in the same company or organization where you work now?
 ===========================================================================================================================

 1. Yes